rm2thaddeus/Knowledge-Graph/docs/poc-room/dev-graph-comparative-inventory.md

 ### Technology & Capabilities
 - React 19 + TypeScript running on Vite; Tailwind for styling, lucide icons for UI.
-- Canvas-based force/radial/timeline renderer with CSV ingestion (`parseCSVContent`, `buildGraphFromCSV`).
+- Canvas-based force/radial/timeline renderer with CSV ingestion (`parseCSVContent`, `buildGraphFromCSV`), optimized for client-only usage.
-- Local-only workflow: graphs persist in memory, exports as JSON; no API, database, or auth.
+- Local-first workflow: graphs persist in memory, exports as JSON; no API, database, or auth but extremely low setup friction.
-- Existing docs frame the product as an alpha job-search explorer with CSV-based knowledge graphs.
+- Existing docs frame the product as an alpha job-search explorer with CSV-based knowledge graphs and emphasize portability for demonstrations.

 ### Agent & Rule Coverage
 - `AGENTS.md` hierarchy under repository root, `app/`, `app/src/`, `components/`, `utils/`, and docs rooms.
 Guidance focuses on React purity, CSV parsing discipline, and documentation metadata.